Look more professional while clients report bugs

 Give each client a dedicated portal to submit bugs, track progress, and manage their team.
-No more "did you see my email?" or lost bug reports in threads.
-Built for agencies managing multiple client websites.
+No more "did you see my email?" or lost bug reports in email threads.

 Stop managing client bug reports via email